-Another year has ended for the annual Nativity Show at West End Christian Reformed Church.
-The 19th annual event concluded Saturday for a 3 day event.
+The 20th annual Nativity Show at West End Christian Reformed Church runs from Thursday, December 14-16.
+Thursday and Friday hours are 6pm-9pm, Saturday hours are 3pm-9pm.
 The church, located on the North end of Candy Cane Lane, has stayed humble to its roots and spends next to nothing on advertising.
 Instead they have relied on word of mouth, a handful of posters, and repeat visitors like me to continue their unique Christmas tradition.

 This year, there are over 600 nativity scenes on display (based on number of photos taken), showcasing different eras, cultures, artistic styles, mediums, and customs.
 You’ll find nativity scenes that are traditional, abstract, tiny, temporary, made of paper, beads, nuts, toys, clay, ones that are minimalist, and others which emphasize detail like the ethnicity of the Magi who went to visit Jesus.